Mdyusuf2528/MongoDB/Satellite_Task/README.md

 # Prerequisite:

-I have a satellite link.
+I have a ISS satellite link.

 It provides position information for each and every second.